LucaCanali/Miscellaneous/Spark_Notes/Spark_OpenSearch.md

 ## Notes on using Apache Spark with OpenSearch

 These are notes and examples of how to use Spark with [OpenSearch](https://github.com/opensearch-project) with examples tested using the CERN OpenSearch service.
-Version details: OpenSearch v2.2.1, Spark version 3.3.1, opensearch-hadoop library (built from GitHub main, Jan 2023)
+Version details: OpenSearch v2.11, Spark version 3.5.1, opensearch-hadoop library opensearch-spark-30 version 1.2.0

 ## Where to find the code and documentation
 - [OpenSearch](https://github.com/opensearch-project) is a community driven project which has started as a fork